Vision-and-Learning-Lab-UAlberta/home/content/home/posts.md

 +++

 <i class="far fa-newspaper pub-icon" aria-hidden="true"></i>Wei and Jingjing join our Lab as new PhD students this September - Welcome, Wei & Jingjing

-<i class="far fa-newspaper pub-icon" aria-hidden="true"></i>[Mojtaba](/author/seyed-mojtaba-marvasti-zadeh/) is to depart September 8th - wish you a safe trip, and keep in touch